renovate-bot/khulnasoft-lab-_-vulx/docs/docs/target/vm.md

 The above command takes a while as it calls EBS API and fetches the EBS blocks.
 If you want to scan the same snapshot several times, you can download the snapshot locally by using [coldsnap][coldsnap] maintained by AWS.
-Then, Trivy can scan the local VM image file.
+Then, Vul can scan the local VM image file.

 ```shell
 $ coldsnap download snap-0123456789abcdefg disk.img